Chaophraya Nakhon (Nu): Subjugation by King Taksin

 In 1769, King Taksin of Thonburi initiated his campaign to subjugate the Southern Siamese regime of Ligor as a part of his reunification of Siam.
 He sent his commander Chaophraya Chakri Mut to lead the Thonburi armies down south to attack Ligor.
 Nakhon Nu sent Ligorian forces to face the Thonburi forces at Thamak (around modern Sichon District to the north of Nakhon Si Thammarat), leading to the Battle of Thamak in 1769.
 The Ligorian forces prevailed.
 Chaophraya Chakri Mut and his Thonburi armies were defeated and retreated back to Chaiya.

 After his initial defeat, King Taksin decided to personally command the armies.
 Taksin led the royal Thonburi fleet down south with 10,000 men in August 1769.
 The royal forces defeated the Ligorians at Thamak and proceeded to lay siege on Nakhon Si Thammarat.
 Chao Nakhon Nu assigned his heir Chan to defend the city.
 It is said that King Taksin sent his agent to secretly meet with Chan, urging him to defect and switch side.
 The battle occurred at Tha Pho in the northern outskirts of Ligor, in which Chan was defeated and captured.
 Nakhon Si Thammarat fell to King Taksin on September 21, 1769.
 Nakhon Nu took his family, including his daughters and his son-in-law Prince Phat, to seek refuge at Songkhla.

 King Taksin ordered Chaophraya Chakri Mut and Chaophraya Phichairacha to pursue Nakhon Nu.
 Nakhon Nu, along with Luang Songkhla Vithien and Phra Phimol of Phatthalung, fled to Pattani under the protection of Sultan Muhammad of Pattani.
 The pursuing Thonburi forces urged the sultan to surrender the three governors.
 Sultan Muhammad was in no position to protect these fugitives and decided to hand over them to Taksin.
 Nakhon Nu and his family were captured and brought back to King Taksin at Ligor.
 Officials proposed to execute Nakhon Nu but Taksin chose to spare his life, citing that Nakhon Nu, like Taksin himself, became the leader out of necessities and should be credited with the defense of Southern Siamese frontiers.
-King Taksin made his nephew Prince Nara Suriyawong the new ruler of Ligor.
-Nakhon Nu and his family was taken to Thonburi in March 1770.
+King Taksin made his own nephew Prince Nara Suriyawong the new ruler of Ligor.
+Nakhon Nu and his family were taken to Thonburi in March 1770.